 “Who are you?” the king roared.
 “And without doing work, how dare you sleep huh?”

 “I am the servant of Vanthi” said the boy in a sleepy voice.
 I had lot of food and am feeling sleepy”.
-So saying, he turned to sleep again when the furious king took out his whip and in a moment, the whip snapped on the back of the boy.
+So saying, he turned to sleep again when the furious king took out his cane and in a moment, the cane snapped on the back of the boy.
 The very next moment, the pain was felt by all the living beings around including the king and a loud “Aaaah!” emanated from all the people around there and the horses writhed and neighed in pain and the birds around shrieked in pain.

 The King was shocked by what had happened and his mind went blank for a moment and the very next moment he understood that the boy was none other than Lord Shiva and he also understood that this great drama unfolded only for the sake of Vadhavooran, whom he had punished.